apache/arrow/docs/source/python/integration/dataset.rst

 When implementing the dataset, consider the following:

+* Filters passed down should be fully executed.
+While other systems have scanners that are "best-effort", only executing the parts of the filter that it can, PyArrow datasets should always remove all rows that don't match the filter.
-* To scale to very large dataset, don't eagerly load all the fragments into memory.
-  Instead, load fragments once a filter is passed.
+* The API does not require that a dataset has metadata about all fragments loaded into memory.
+Indeed, to scale to very large Datasets, don't eagerly load all the fragment metadata into memory.
+Instead, load fragment metadata once a filter is passed.
 This allows you to skip loading metadata about fragments that aren't relevant to queries.
 For example, if you have a dataset that uses Hive-style paritioning for a column ``date`` and the user passes a filter for ``date=2023-01-01``, then you can skip listing directory for HIVE partitions that don't match that date.
-* Filters passed down should be fully executed.
-While other systems have scanners that are "best-effort", only executing the parts of the filter that it can, PyArrow datasets should always remove all rows that don't match the filter.

 Dataset Consumers